The Best Clothing Layers for Winter in the Backcountry

 By Michael Lanza

-Every winter, I test out new clothing layers doing many of those activities frequently—something I’ve been doing for more than 25 years, previously as the lead gear reviewer for Backpacker magazine and for many years running this blog.
+Every winter, I test out new clothing layers doing many of those activities frequently—something I’ve been doing for more than 25 years, previously as the lead gear reviewer for Backpacker magazine for 10 years and even longer running this blog.
 This review spotlights the best shell and insulated jackets, base layers, and pants I’ve found for high-exertion and moderate-exertion activities in winter.

 Hi, I’m Michael Lanza, creator of The Big Outside.
 Click here to sign up for my FREE email newsletter.
 Join The Big Outside to get full access to all of my blog’s stories.
 Click here for my e-guides to classic backpacking trips.
 Click here to learn how I can help you plan your next trip.